Hanson Dowell: Personal life

 Dowell was married to Marjorie Alice Mosher, with whom he had three sons and two daughters.
+During World War II he served in the 2nd Battalion of the West Nova Scotia Regiment.

 Dowell served as a member of the Middleton Fire Department for 15 years, and was partner in sponsoring the Middleton Cardinals which competed in the Halifax and District Baseball League.
 He was involved in community service for 65 years as both a member of Sunbeam Lodge #64 in the Independent Order of Odd Fellows, and as a Freemason in Ionic Lodge #73 where he served a term as the Lodge Master.
 He was a member of the Middleton Tennis Club, and served on the executive of the Middleton Curling Club.

 Dowell died at home in Middleton on September 23, 2000, and was interred in the Elmsdale Cemetery.

 Honours and awards

 Dowell received the AHAUS citation award in 1950, for contributions to developing ice hockey in the United States.
 He was among the first recipients of the Order of Merit established by the CAHA in 1962, for contributions to the game in Canada, and was made a life member of the CAHA in May 1973.

 Dowell was named a Queen's Counsel in recognition of his legal career in Nova Scotia.
 He was a life member of the Middleton Curling Club, and was inducted into the builder category of Nova Scotia Sport Hall of Fame in 1980, and the Middleton Sport Heritage Wall of Fame in 1998.
 He was posthumously inducted into the Truro Sports Hall of Fame in 2006.